abought/imputationserver/docs/getting-started.md

 5. allele mismatch between reference panel and uploaded data
 6. SNP call rate < 90%

 All filtered variants are listed in a file called `statistics.txt` which can be downloaded by clicking on the provided link.
-More informations about our QC pipeline can be found [here](/pipeline).
+More information about our QC pipeline can be found [here](/pipeline).

 ![](images/quality-control02.png)